aselshall/eds/HW/project.md

 The project will be graded according to the following schedule:
 - **Project Abstract (10%)** : Two-page abstract outlining the proposed research question or industry-oriented problem, method, plan for implementation, and expected outcomes
 - **Interim Report (10%)** : Progress report detailing the work done so far, preliminary results, and any challenges encountered
-- **Final Report (50%)** : Comprehensive report detailing your method, analysis, results, and conclusions
+- **Final Report (50%)** : Comprehensive report detailing your method, analysis, results, and conclusions with the following outline
+  - Cover page (with specific and informative title), Abstract (less than 150 words), 1.
+Introduction (brief), 2.
+Methods, 3.
+Results and discussion, 4, Conclusions, Data availability statement (containing link to your code, presentation and report repository), References
-- **Project Presentation (20%)** : Presentation of your project findings to class.
-Total time is 10 minutes and allow two minutes for questions and transition.
+- **Project Presentation (20%)** : In-class or Eagle X presentation of your project
+  - For in-class presentation, plan for 10 minute minute presentation that includes two minutes for questions and transition.
-  - You have the option to present at [Eagle X](https://www.fgcu.edu/eaglex/) on Apr 22 for extra credit.
+  - You have the option to present at [Eagle X](https://www.fgcu.edu/eaglex/) on Apr 22 morning for extra credit.
   - Winning an Eagle X Research Award guarantees an “A” grade (provided that you get a passing grade of 50% in the final).
 - **Peer Assessment (10%)** : Evaluation of your contribution and your team members' contributions, if applicable, is required following [these instructions](https://aselshall.github.io/eds/HW/peer)